-I offer a warm, compassionate space where you can begin to explore your experiences at a pace that feels right for you.
-Whether you are seeking support for anxiety, trauma, grief, loss, relationship challenges, stress, or a deeper sense of disconnection, therapy can offer a path toward healing and growth.
+I offer a non-judgemental and low-demand space where you can let go of the outside world and begin to explore your experiences at your own space.
+Whether you are seeking support for anxiety, trauma (including past and present abuse), grief, loss, relationship challenges, stress, or a deeper sense of disconnection to your self, others and the world at large, therapy can offer a path toward healing and growth.

-I provide trauma-informed, psychodynamic, and integrative psychotherapy for adults, couples, and adolescents (from October 2025 - waiting list is open), in Dublin 2, Maynooth, and Clane.
+I provide trauma-informed, psychodynamic, somatic and integrative psychotherapy for adults, couples, and adolescents (teens 12-18) in Maynooth.
 My approach is rooted in an understanding of early life experiences, attachment, and the mind–body connection.
-Together, we can work to uncover the patterns that may be holding you back, develop emotional resilience, and support you in reconnecting with yourself and others in a more meaningful way.
+Together, we can work to uncover the patterns that may be holding you back, develop emotional resilience, and support you in reconnecting with yourself and your world in a more meaningful way.

 If you are looking for a therapist who will meet you with care, patience, and real understanding, I would be honoured to walk alongside you.